SamVadidar/RGBT/README.md

 | **RGBT** | 640 | **80.1%** | **76.7%** | **91.8%** | **82.9%** | **82.7%** |
 |  |  |  |  |  |

+## Repo Structure:
+Datasets: A summary of all available dataset with IR-RGB image pair\
+FLIR_PP: Preprocessing of the FLIR dataset - The cross-labeling algorithm can be used by using pp.py\
+Fusion: The implementation of the RGBT fusion network\
+Related_Works: Literature Review\
+**To Train** use the train_org.py\
+**To Test** use the test_org.py